 “The flutist Laura Faoro, a pupil of Mario Caroli and Annamaria Morini, is one of the most talented and reckless, because without fear she immediately tried her hand at very difficult pieces, immediately perceiving the changes that the interdisciplinary nature of the arts has also imposed on flutists.
 Proof of this is the Stockhausen prize won in 2019 for the interpretation of KATHINKAs GESANG, performances related to installations, theater or video, without forgetting even a degree in Archaeology with full marks.”

-She has also recorded for RAI, Radio 3, ORF, RTSI, Radio Popolare and Radio Festival Gwenstival (music/poetry project “Liturgia Horarum” with Eufonè Trio) produced by Radio Gwendalyn (CH).
+She has also recorded for Amirani Records, Da Vinci Classics, RAI, Radio 3, ORF, RTSI, Radio Popolare, ECO music label, New Focus Recordings and Radio Festival Gwenstival (music/poetry project “Liturgia Horarum” with Eufonè Trio) produced by Radio Gwendalyn (CH).

 In 2006 she graduated in Scienze dei Beni Culturali at Università Cattolica del Sacro Cuore (110/110 cum laude) discussing the thesis “Musical instruments in high-medieval society”.

-She is currently flute professor at Civica Scuola di Musica “Licitra” in Cinisello Balsamo, at Civico Istituto “Sammartini” in San Donato and at Liceo “Appiani” in Monza.
+She is currently flute professor at Civica Scuola di Musica “Licitra” in Cinisello Balsamo, at Civico Istituto “Sammartini” in San Donato at Liceo “Appiani” in Monza and at De Amicis Music School in Milan.

 Eclectic flutist, specialised in contemporary repertoire, Laura Faoro got her Master in Contemporary Flute Performance (contemporary flute techniques and repertoire) cum laude at the Conservatory of Italian Swiss (CH), in 2012, in the class of Mario Caroli.
 Formerly admitted to the G. Verdi Conservatory in Milan after the high school diploma in classical studies, she graduated in five years with honors under the guidance of G. Gallotta and perfected with J.C.
 Gerard, D. Formisano and M. Marasco, winning several awards and scholarships (Bruno Martinotti scholarship, Assami Conservatory Award together with Mirella Freni, Melzo Giovani International Competition, 2nd Prize; International Flute Competition “Città di Ovada”, 3rd Prize; Syrinx National Competition, Rome 2nd Prize).